 Don't give him the opportunity to pee or poop in the house.
 You could be setting him up to fail and it may cause a set-back in any progress you've made so far.

-I admit potty training isn't always easy, but watch him closely and you'll soon notice tell-tale signals that he's about to pee or poop!
+I admit potty training your puppy isn't always easy, but if you watch him closely, you'll soon notice tell-tale signals that he's about to pee or poop!

-These little nuggets of behavior to watch out for are:
+These little nuggets of behaviour to watch out for are:

 The minute you see any of these signs, scoop him up and take him straight outside to his toilet area.

-When potty training your puppy try not to leave him alone for any longer than a couple of minutes.
+When potty training your puppy, try not to leave him alone for longer than a few minutes.

 Don't set your little boy up to fail.

-As his internal 'plumbing' develops he'll be able to hold himself for longer.
-This will allow you to increase the time between his daily activities and taking him outside to pee.
+As his internal 'plumbing' develops, he will be physically able to hold himself for longer.
+This will allow you to increase the time between your puppy's daily activities and the need to take him outside to pee.

-When you're potty training your puppy it's important to feed him at regular times each day.
+When potty training your puppy, it's essential to feed him at regular times each day.

 Don't feed your puppy between meals, except for occasional small training treats.

-His timing will be unpredictable too, making house-training your puppy much more difficult.
+The timing of his bowel movements and his need to pee will be unpredictable, too, making house-training your puppy much more difficult.

 More to the point, overfeeding produces overweight dogs!

-Follow this advice and your puppy will soon begin to do his toilet to a regular pattern.
+If you feed your new little boy regularly, he will soon begin to do his toilet to a regular pattern.